brilsergei/field_timer/README.txt

 2. Download required JS libraries to drupal library directory and rename library directories to libraries/county and libraries/jquery.countdown respectively.
 This module supports jQuery Countdown 2.0.2.
-3. Remove first css rule from sites/all/libraries/county/css/county.css.
-It changes font size on the site.
-Plugin author was notified about this problem.
-I hope he'll fix it.
 4. Enable the module using admin module page or drush.

 h2.
 Issues, Bugs and Feature Requests